SeasideSt/Seaside/repository/Javascript-Core.package/JSJavascriptDocument.class/README.md

-I add the possibility to generate JSON.
+I add the possibility to generate Javascript.